Doctor Detroit: Soundtrack

-James Brown makes a cameo appearance in the film, performing "Get Up Offa That Thing/Dr. Detroit."
-Devo performed the "Theme from Doctor Detroit," which plays over the opening credits, as well as "Luv-Luv," and released an EP including both tracks and a longer dance remix of the theme song.
-A music video was also produced for the theme song, incorporating footage from the film.

 A soundtrack album for the film was released on the labels Backstreet, MCA and WEA.
+Devo performed the title theme, which plays over the opening credits, as well as "Luv-Luv", and released an EP including both tracks and a longer dance remix of the theme song.
+A music video was also produced for the theme, incorporating footage from the film.
+James Brown makes a cameo appearance in the film, performing "Get Up Offa That Thing/Dr. Detroit".

 Track listing

 Reception

 The film received generally negative reviews from critics.
 Writing in the Chicago Tribune, critic Gene Siskel gave the film two and a half stars and called it "a mess, but a genial mess."
 Roger Ebert gave it three stars, saying it had "just a humble little screenplay" but also "a lot of funny moments" and a performance by Dan Aykroyd that showed "a lot of invention."
-Review aggregator Rotten Tomatoes reports that 33% of six critics have given the film a positive review.
+Review aggregator Rotten Tomatoes reports that 29% of seven critics have given the film a positive review.

 In her autobiography, Enter Whining, Fran Drescher commented that Doctor Detroit was expected to be a major hit for the summer of 1983 but fell short of expectations, grossing $10.8 million on a budget of $8 million.